beyond-sharepoint/spo-shell/readme.md

 With the spo-shell api, you can automate SPO administration within Gulp tasks, for example, with your SharePoint Framework project.

+#### What if I want to run some commands as part of a Gulp task?

+Excellent, I'm glad you're on the same page.
+Good developers use good automation tools.

+_insert code sample with a couple gulp tasks_

 ## Contents

 - [Introduction](#introduction)